Devotional Hindu Dance

 In her second monograph Devotional Hindu Dance: A Return to the Sacred, Sabrina MisirHiralall explores the intersections of dance, religion, and culture by reflecting on her own experiences with dance as a performer and educator.
 The book is grounded in a method MisirHiralall calls “self-study,” which she defines as a focus “on studying the practices of oneself with the goal of improvement-aimed pedagogy” (2).
 The method calls on her to maintain a journal to reflect on her pedogeological practices and philosophy of teaching.
 MisirHiralall explains that she begins with a series of questions, such as “How did I prepare to dance?” and “What sensations did I feel after the dance?”
 (2-3) and reflects on these in their journal.
 “Peer Scholars,” a term coined by MisirHiralall to describe academic partners, review her reflections and help her further develop her philosophical insights.

-Further, MisirHirallal discusses how she sees the decline of dance from “religious” to “cultural” as being perpetrated first by Western colonial officials and missionaries and perpetuated by various institutions across the US and West Indies today (Chapter 2).
-To bring back the sacredness of dance, MisirHirallal describes the devotional basis of dance through bhakti (devotional worship) (Chapter 3) and how she uses Sanskrit texts like the Natya Shastra and Ramayana as the foundation for teaching students dance (Chapter 4).
-MisirHirallal concludes that the major contribution of her study has been that it “sheds light on the origin and purpose of Hindu dance” (123).
-However, a reader would appreciate a more nuanced understanding of “origin” and “purpose” as scholars have noted know that the historical narrative surrounding classical dance in India is contested especially by hereditary practicioners who push back on the idea that their community tarnished the sacredness of the art form.
+Further, MisirHiralall discusses how she sees the decline of dance from “religious” to “cultural” as being perpetrated first by Western colonial officials and missionaries and perpetuated by various institutions across the US and West Indies today (chapter 2).
+To bring back the sacredness of dance, MisirHiralall describes the devotional basis of dance through bhakti (devotional worship) (chapter 3) and how she uses Sanskrit texts like the Natya Shastra and Ramayana as the foundation for teaching students dance (chapter 4).
+MisirHiralall concludes that the major contribution of her study has been that it “sheds light on the origin and purpose of Hindu dance” (123).
+However, a reader would appreciate a more nuanced understanding of “origin” and “purpose” as scholars have noted know that the historical narrative surrounding classical dance in India is contested especially by hereditary practitioners who push back on the idea that their community tarnished the sacredness of the art form.

-Janani Mandayam Comar is a PhD student in the Department for the Study of Religion at the University of Toronto.Janani Mandayam ComarDate Of Review:May 27, 2022
+Janani Mandayam Comar is a PhD student in the Department for the Study of Religion at the University of Toronto.Janani Mandayam ComarDate Of Review:October 28, 2022